Nindaleth/nautilus_ctrltab/README.md

 *Nautilus CtrlTab*
 -----------------------
-Allow to switch tabs via Ctrl+Shift+Tab/Ctrl+Tab in Nautilus, in addition to the existing Ctrl+PageUp/Ctrl+PageDown
+Allow to switch tabs via Ctrl+Shift+Tab/Ctrl+Tab in Nautilus, in addition to the existing Ctrl+PageUp/Ctrl+PageDown hotkeys

 Installation
 -----------------------